Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 ```

-If you test the executable now, you will notice that nothing happens.
+If you test the executable now, you may notice that nothing happens.
 And if you
 open it on a debugger, you will notice that it is actually crashing on an access
 violation when clearing the first byte of the memory.